 Both stocks appear to be attractively valued.
 Gilead trades at close to 10 times expected earnings, while Celgene trades at a little over nine times expected earnings.

 In some ways, Celgene is the riskier of these two stocks.
 It relies on one drug for most of its revenue -- and that drug could be threatened within a few years.
 Celgene's future rests largely on success for its pipeline candidates, but the biotech has run into some pipeline setbacks over the last couple of years.

 However, I think Celgene still is the better buy at this point.
 The stock has been beaten down more than is justified, in my view.
 Celgene has tremendous growth prospects with Otezla, Pomalyst, its promising pipeline candidates, and Revlimid.
 Yes, I fully expect that Revlimid will continue to reign as one of the best-selling drugs in the world and generate solid growth for years to come.

 10 stocks we like better than CelgeneWhen investing geniuses David and Tom Gardner have a stock tip, it can pay to listen.
 After all, the newsletter they have run for over a decade, Motley Fool Stock Advisor, has quadrupled the market.*

 David and Tom just revealed what they believe are the 10 best stocks for investors to buy right now... and Celgene wasn't one of them!
 That's right -- they think these 10 stocks are even better buys.

 Click here to learn about these picks!

-Jim Crumly owns shares of Celgene and Gilead Sciences.
+Keith Speights owns shares of AbbVie, Celgene, and Gilead Sciences.
 The Motley Fool owns shares of and recommends Celgene and Gilead Sciences.
-The Motley Fool has the following options: short June 2017 $70 calls on Gilead Sciences.
+The Motley Fool has the following options: short November 2018 $78 calls on Gilead Sciences.
 The Motley Fool has a disclosure policy.